Estercade/Admin-Dashboard/README.md

 ## Description

-The goal of this project is to create a full dashboard using a combination of HTML5, CSS3, and JS ES6 with focus on the usage of CSS Grid.
-All functionality will be implemented using Vanilla JS.
+The goal of this project is to create a full dashboard using a combination of HTML5 and CSS3 with focus on the usage of CSS Grid only.
 This program is optimized for use with Google Chrome and other Chromium-based browsers.

-### Features

 ## Built using